 Tread is the rubber on the tire that touches the road.
-New tires have an average tread depth of 8 to 9 millimeters (10/32 to 11/32 inches).
+The original tread depth of a new tire can vary depending on the application and type of tire.
 As you drive, the tread will wear down.
 A tire with a tread depth below 1.6 millimeters (2/32 inches) lacks grip.
 Braking distance and vehicle control are impaired.
 These tires are not safe for driving and must be replaced.

 Please consider that safe driving in wet and snowy weather conditions is affected by the tread depth, the pattern design and the rubber compound of the tread of your tires.
 On wet or snow-covered roads braking performance will progressively decline with lower tread depths.
 On wet roads there is an additional increased risk of aquaplaning with fading tread depths.

 Therefore, check your tires regularly, reduce your speed on wet and snowy roads and consider replacing your tires in good time.

 Ensure your vehicle is equipped with the correct winter, summer, or all-season tires.

 Tread wear indicators, or wear bars, are spaced evenly through the main grooves in the tire tread.
 If they are flush with the level of the tread, then the tire should be replaced.